Skip to main content

 • Aggregated Data ∞ This involves combining the information of many individuals into summary reports.
 For example, an employer might receive a report stating that 30% of the participating workforce has biomarkers indicating a high risk for metabolic syndrome.
 This report provides a population-level insight without revealing the status of any single employee.

-The is responsible for this process of de-identification and aggregation.
+The wellness vendor is responsible for this process of de-identification and aggregation.
 Your employer uses these summary reports to understand the health risks in their workforce and to measure the return on investment of the wellness program.
 While this process protects your individual identity, it contributes to a broad pool of data that is used for analysis, a factor to consider in your decision to participate.

 Academic